 Diabetes Care: Caring for Someone with Diabetes

-Diabetes care can be complex.
+Updated September 19, 2022 – Diabetes care can be complex; thus, creating a diabetes care plan is essential.
 Diabetes mellitus is a group of diseases affecting the way the body uses glucose.
 No matter what type of diabetes a person has, diabetes means that there is too much glucose in the body, although the exact cause of this may differ.
 When there’s too much glucose in the blood, it can result in serious health issues.
 Diabetes also increases the risk of heart disease, kidney damage, foot damage, nerve damage, and eye damage, particularly if it is not well managed.

 A diabetes diagnosis affects the entire family, and if you have a loved one with diabetes, you may need to take on the role of caregiver.
 Supporting your loved one and helping with daily diabetes care can help them live and enjoy the healthiest life possible.
 If you’re unsure of how you can best help and care for your loved one, here are a few tips you can use to provide the care and support they need.